Load balancing (computing): Master-worker scheme

 However, the quality of the algorithm can be greatly improved by replacing the master with a task list that can be used by different processors.
-Although this algorithm is a little more difficult to implement, it promises much better scalability, although still insufficient for very large computing centers.
+Although this algorithm can be said to be slightly more difficult to implement, it can improve scalability, although still insufficient for very large computing centers.

 Non-hierarchical architecture, without knowledge of the system: work stealing

 Another technique to overcome scalability problems when the time needed for task completion is unknown is work stealing.

 The approach consists of assigning to each processor a certain number of tasks in a random or predefined manner, then allowing inactive processors to "steal" work from active or overloaded processors.
 Several implementations of this concept exist, defined by a task division model and by the rules determining the exchange between processors.
 While this technique can be particularly effective, it is difficult to implement because it is necessary to ensure that communication does not become the primary occupation of the processors instead of solving the problem.

 In the case of atomic tasks, two main strategies can be distinguished, those where the processors with low load offer their computing capacity to those with the highest load, and those were the most loaded units wish to lighten the workload assigned to them.
 It has been shown that when the network is heavily loaded, it is more efficient for the least loaded units to offer their availability and when the network is lightly loaded, it is the overloaded processors that require support from the most inactive ones.
 This rule of thumb limits the number of exchanged messages.

-In the case where one starts from a single large task that cannot be divided beyond an atomic level, there is a very efficient algorithm "Tree-Shaped computation", where the parent task is distributed in a work tree.
+In the case where one starts from a single large task that cannot be divided beyond an atomic level, a "Tree-Shaped computation" algorithm can be used, where the parent task is distributed in a work tree.